Geometric Bogomolov conjecture for abelian varieties and some results for those with some degeneration (with an appendix by Walter Gubler: The minimal dimension of a canonical measure): Some results for curves

 \section{Some results for curves}

-In this section, we recall some known results concerning the geometric Bogomolov conjecture for jacobian varieties and give remarks on their consequences.\footnote{We will not use the results of this section in the sequel.}
+In this section, we recall some known results concerning the geometric Bogomolov conjecture for jacobian varieties and give remarks on their consequences.\footnote{We will not use the results of this section in the sequel.} Throughout this section, we assume that $K$ is a function field of a curve, namely, $\mathfrak{B}$ in \S~\ref{CT} is a nonsingular curve.